aspnet/SignalR/specs/HubProtocol.md

 ## Overview

-There are two encodings of the SignalR protocol: [JSON](http://www.json.org/) and [Protocol Buffers](https://developers.google.com/protocol-buffers/).
+There are two encodings of the SignalR protocol: [JSON](http://www.json.org/) and [Message Pack](http://msgpack.org/).
 Only one format can be used for the duration of a connection, and the format must be negotiated in advance (i.e. using a QueryString value, Header, or other indicator).
 However, each format shares a similar overall structure.

 In the SignalR protocol, the following types of messages can be sent: